pierretallotte/ctf-writeups/htb-squashed/README.md

 Nmap done: 1 IP address (1 host up) scanned in 1577.62 seconds
            Raw packets sent: 68698 (3.027MB) | Rcvd: 69730 (3.622MB)
 ```
 It looks like something is preventing us getting information about the OS.
-However, we can see open ports so we can look at them (some ports changed from one boot of the machine to another):
+However, we can see open ports, so we can look at them (some ports changed from one boot of the machine to another):
 ```
 $sudo nmap -p22,80,111,2049,36923,39159,56097,58119 -sC -sV 10.129.228.109
 Starting Nmap 7.93 ( https://nmap.org ) at 2024-01-27 16:56 CET